 This proposed project is possible because of prior NSF-supported work to develop a high fidelity simulator of the astronomical sky, the atmosphere, the LSST telescope and camera for LSST.
 The image simulation team is composed of ~15 scientist, students and staff at three locations.
 The principals for this proposed project lead these three teams: Connolly of University of Washington, Peterson of Purdue University and Jernigan of UC Berkeley and SLAC.
 The LSST project continues to support the improved fidelity and efficiency of the image simulator.
-The funding for this proposed new project would be entirely devoted to generalization of the image simulator to include telescopes and cameras other than LSST, and improve the ability of the user to determine what astronomical objects are simulated.
+The funding for this proposed new project would be entirely devoted to generalization of the image simulator to include telescopes and cameras other than LSST, and improve the ability of the user to easily extend the catalogs of spectral and spatial models of astronomical sources .
 This extended scope of the simulator would provide this resource to a broader range of optical astronomers.
-The long-term goal is to develop a tool that the full NSF astronomical community can use and improve.
+The long-term goal is to develop an image simulation tool that the full NSF astronomical community can use and improve as an open source project similar to IRAF, sets of IDL analysis packages and the tools that comprise the Virtual Observatory.
+This simulation framework is designed to interoperate with all the existing analysis platforms.

 A High Fidelity Simulation Software Framework

 To achieve the goal of simulating accurate astronomical images, we have adopted a complete end-to-end approach.
 The data quality of real images is known to be a complex mixture of effects from the atmosphere, optics, and detector and it is important that all are included in a self-consistent manner.
+For example, one of the primary science drivers for the LSST that mandates high fidelity is the measurement of cosmic shear due to gravitational lensing of galaxies.
+Figure XXX (also figure 14.3 from the LSST Science Book) shows the lensing power spectra as a function of angular scale for two different example cosmological models, The precision of ellipticity measurements of each galaxy in an individual 15 second LSST exposure must reach a range near 1 part in 104 to match the errors show in the figure.
+Accuracy that matches this precision requires a science pipeline that includes a complex calibration procedure that estimates both statistical and non-statistical errors.
+Simulated images of stars (point-spread-function, PSF, calibrators) and galaxies (sources of weak lensing signal) must, therefore, be high fidelity realizations of the actual PSF (which is non-Gaussian and complex) at a level of accuracy that far exceeds the requirements on the ellipticity measurements.
+A low fidelity simulator that represents the atmospheric effects of the PSF as a Gaussian may provide a useful estimate of the precision and quantity of data needed to reach a measurement goal.
+However, a high fidelity photon-by-photon derived PSF is the only way to prove that the needed “accuracy” can be achieved.
+We are not claiming that all predictions of science results require high fidelity but that the primary science goals, that push the limits of the survey, do need to reach this level of detail.
+Expensive, modern survey projects require an improved ability to predict the performance of the design prior to construction.

+Below we outline our prototype codes and describe how each part needs to be generalized to build a tool for the community.